 The Night Life

-And, of course, there’s that one iconic Bangkok activity everyone who visits engages in: partying!
+And, of course, there’s that one iconic Bangkok activity (and one of the very popular things to do in Bangkok) everyone who visits engages in: partying!
 The Thai capital might just be the party capital of Southeast Asia, or among the top 3.
-You can find plenty of bars, rooftops and nightclubs to feel the celebration energy of the city.
+You can find plenty of bars, and some of the best rooftops in Bangkok and nightclubs to feel the celebration energy of the city.
 Don’t forget to dance until the sun is up!
 There are many places in the Thonglor area or go to the more crowded party place at the Sukhumvit Soi 11, next to Above Eleven.

 Bangkok is one of a kind, a city with so much to offer!
 I am sure you will get as swept away as I always do when I visit this cosmopolitan diamond of mine!